If you’ve heard of essential oils, likely you’ve also heard of THIEVES®.

 20 drops rosemary oil

-20 – 40 drops total other oils of choice, including melaleuca, frankincense, lavender, cedar, etc. (optional)
+20 – 40 drops total other oils of choice, including melaleuca, frankincense, lavender, etc. (optional)

 2. Shake bottle and use as desired.

 1. Eucalyptus oils have a component that is poisonous.
+Typically most essential oils companies mention this toxicity regarding Eucalyptus Globulus only.
 According to this, you would need to ingest 3.5 ml of the oil to be fatal.
 So for sure keep these oils out of the reach of children.
-For safety reasons, Eucalyptus Citriodora might be the best choice to use in this blend though the big oils companies use Radiata in theirs.
+For safety reasons, Eucalyptus Citriodora might be the best choice to use in this blend though the big oils companies use Eucalyptus Radiata in theirs.
 Make sure to read the labels on your essential oils bottles carefully before using.

 3. Especially if you are going to use this blend internally, it is especially important that you purchase pure oils.
 Do your homework and don’t use any oil you aren’t sure is sourced correctly.